Contrasting Timberland Bancorp (TSBK) and The Competition

 Profitability

-This table compares Timberland Bancorp and its rivals’ net margins, return on equity and return on assets.
+This table compares Timberland Bancorp and its competitors’ net margins, return on equity and return on assets.

 |Net Margins